Étienne Maynaud de Bizefranc de Laveaux: Military leader

 The French Revolution began in 1789.

 Laveaux was promoted to squadron leader in 1790, and became a general councillor for Saône-et-Loire that year.

 In 1791 he was implicated in a counterfeit money affair, but was cleared of all suspicion and acquitted.

 He arrived in Saint-Domingue on 19 September 1792 with the civil commissioners Léger-Félicité Sonthonax and Étienne Polverel as lieutenant-colonel in command of a detachment of 200 men of the 16th regiment of dragoons.

 The commissioners found that many of the white planters were hostile to the increasingly radical revolutionary movement and were joining the royalist opposition.

 The commissioners announced that they did not intend to abolish slavery, but had come to ensure that free men had equal rights whatever their color.

 In October news arrived that the king had been suspended and France was now a republic.

 Laveaux was placed in charge of the northwest part of the colony, based in Port-de-Paix.

 His commander, General Rochambeau, praised his conduct in taking the fort of Ouanaminthe on the Spanish border in the northeast, which was being held by black slaves in revolt.

 The city of Cap Français (Cap-Haïtien) at this time was in turmoil.

 Some of the troops helped the white settlers restore the slave order in the city, while others, particularly those under Laveaux, supported the civil commissioners and wanted to protect the mulattoes, a prime target of the planters.

 Laveaux was promoted to the command of the Northern province.

 In January 1793 Laveux led a force that included free-colored troops against slave insurgents in the town of Milot and drove them back into the mountains.

-That month Louis XVI was executed in Paris, and in February Spain and Britain declared war on France.
+That month Louis XVI was executed in Paris, and on February 1793 France declared war on Spain and Britain.

 In May or June 1793 the black rebel leader Toussaint Louverture contacted Laveaux and proposed "avenues of reconciliation", but Laveaux rejected his offer.